-The Company attempts to achieve this objective with an executive compensation package for its senior executives which combines base salary, annual cash incentive compensation, and long-term incentive compensation in the form of stock options and restricted stock awards along with various benefit plans, including pension plans, savings plans and medical benefits generally available to the employees of the Company.
+The Company attempts to achieve this objective with an executive compensation package for its senior executives which combines base salary, annual cash incentive compensation, and long-term incentive compensation in the form of stock options, stock awards and awards under the 2002 Executive Long-Term Incentive Plan ("LTIP"), along with various benefit plans, including pension plans, savings plans and medical benefits generally available to the employees of the Company.

 The executive compensation program is administered by the Compensation/Incentive Committee of the Board of Directors.
-The membership of the Compensation/Incentive Committee is composed of three outside directors (i.e., nonemployees of the Company).
+The membership of the Compensation/Incentive Committee is comprised of three outside directors (i.e., nonemployees of the Company).
 The Compensation/Incentive Committee is responsible for the review, approval and recommendation to the Board of Directors of matters concerning base salary and annual cash incentive compensation for key executives of the Company.
 The recommendations of the Compensation/Incentive Committee on such matters must be approved by the full Board of Directors.
-The Compensation/Incentive Committee also administers the Company's stock incentive plans under which it reviews and approves grants of stock options and restricted stock awards.
+The Compensation/Incentive Committee also administers the Company's stock incentive plans, under which it reviews and approves grants of stock options and stock awards, and the Company's LTIP.